-Plastic-free supermarkets, the most sustainable way
+Plastic-free supermarkets, the more sustainable option

 Plastic-free supermarkets to save the planet